toxicity188/BetterHud/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: Any issue
 labels: bug, question
 assignees: toxicity188

 ---

 **Required**
 I need some help to provide you correct solution.

 1. Tell me the detail about your problem.

-2. Upload some screen or text related your issue. such as:
+2. Upload some screenshot or text log related your issue. such as:
 - Error log
 - In-game screen
 - Your yml config